This affordable full-day safari takes you on an exciting Big Five wildlife adventure in a malaria-free game reserve

 At about 18h00 we arrive back in Cape Town and drop you off at your accommodation in the city bowl area, bringing this amazing Cape Town Big Five Budget Safari to a close.

 Inverdoorn covers about 10 000 hectares of wilderness in the Klein Karoo region, near Ceres.
-Its location in the Western Cape Province means that the game reserve is a malaria-free safari destination.
+Its location in the Western Cape Province of South Africa means that the game reserve is a malaria-free safari destination.
 This private game reserve hosts over 1200 wild animals with 28 different wildlife species found here and about 165 bird species.

 Inverdoorn is renowned for its Big Five - lion, rhino, elephant, buffalo and leopard, being one of the very few Western Cape game reserves to host these famous African animals.
 Inverdoorn is also one of the closest Big Five game parks to Cape Town, making it a popular safari destination.
 The game reserve plays an import role in biodiversity conservation in the region and has reintroduced many endemic species to the area.
-Inverdoorn is well-known for its successful cheetah conservation centre where cheetahs are rehabilitated and bred.
 Other wild animals include giraffes, hippos, bat-eared foxes, zebras, eland, gemsbok, kudus, impalas, springbok, wildebeest and other game species.
 Bird species recorded here include the African fish eagle, black-breasted snake eagle, Cape vulture, Cape eagle owl, flamingo, secretary bird, sacred ibis, spotted eagle-owl, black stork, barn owl, giant kingfisher, jackal buzzard and ostrich.

 This tour does take children.

 Children under the age of four are not allowed on game drives.
 Babysitting services are provided at R60 per hour for children unable to join game drives.

 More on this Discounted Tour